 \subsection{Flat bundles}

-In this section we describe how the spinor bundle $S_\Sigma\to\Sigma$ of a hyperbolic surface equipped with a spin structure is a flat bundle.
+In this section we realise the spinor bundle $S_\Sigma\to\Sigma$ of a hyperbolic surface equipped with a spin structure as a flat bundle.
 Equivalently, there exists a flat connection on $S_\Sigma$, which must differ from the lift of the Levi-Civita connection by cohomological considerations---see Remark~\ref{flateuler}.
 The flat structure is visible via representations of $\pi_1\Sigma$ into $SL(2,\br)$.